This post may contain affiliate links. See my full disclosure. As an Amazon Associate, I earn from qualifying purchases.

 If you’re buying a prefabricated coop and run, you’re good to go.
 We decided to convert a greenhouse shed into a coop for a bigger, sturdier option and build a run off the side.

-But we underestimated how long it would take to finish, and chicks grow quickly.
+But we underestimated how long it would take to finish, and our first chicks grew quickly.

 So you do better than we did, and make sure you have your coop done before you start raising chicks, okay?
 Okay.

-Despite these few challenges and skewed expectations, we didn’t realize just how satisfying it would be to raise chicks into adult birds.
+Despite these few challenges and skewed expectations, we didn’t realize just how satisfying it would be to raise chicks and have adult birds on our property.

 To me, raising these animals runs along the same vein as growing food and baking sourdough bread from scratch.
 We won’t have to rely on the grocery store for everything we eat.

-We’ll be getting our own fresh eggs from birds that we raised from the beginning, all while getting to watch them from our kitchen window each day!
+We get fresh eggs from birds that we raised from the beginning, all while getting to watch them and interact with them daily!
 What a treat.